 Enjoy your trip!

-Dresden is the capital city of Freestate of Saxony in Germany and a popular tourist destination.
+Dresden is the capital city of Freestate of Saxony in Germany and one of the most popular tourist destinations in Germany.

 I must admit, there is so much to explore in and around Dresden that you could easily spend a few days here.